-This amendment is effective for annual accounting periods beginning on or after January 1, 2014.
-This amendments clarify the notion "there exists a legally enforceable right to offset".
+These amendments clarify the notion "there exists a legally enforceable right to offset".
 These amendments also clarify the application of the offset criteria in IAS 32 to arrangement systems (such as central clearing house systems) which apply mixed arrangement mechanisms which are not simultaneously in operation.
-Company Management does not anticipate for this amendment to have any effect on the financial statements.
+This standard had no effect on the Company's financial statements.